microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 #### Separate v0, v8 and v9 branches

-v7 is already in its own branch. v0, v8, and v9 are in the master branch which causes some confusion for developers.
+v7 is already in its own branch. v0, v8, and v9 are in the master branch which causes some confusion for developers<sup>1</sup>.

-1. Create a v8 branch from master
+1. Create a v8 branch from master<sup>2</sup>
-2. Create a northstar-v0 branch from master
+2. Create a northstar-v0 branch from master<sup>2</sup>
 3. Remove all v9 code from the northstar-v0, and v8 branches
 4. Remove all v0 and v8 code from the master branch
-5. Update v8 components to take npm dependencies on compat components
+5. Update v8 components to take npm dependencies on compat components<sup>3</sup>.
-6. Update any migration components to take npm dependencies on v8 components
+6. Update migration component<sup>4</sup> to take npm dependencies on v8 components
-7. Update v0, v8 builds to publish only v0, v8 components
+7. Update v0, v8 builds to publish only v0, v8 components<sup>5</sup>
-8. Update v9 build to publish only v9 components
+8. Update v9 build to publish only v9 components<sup>5</sup>
 9. Update README.MD in each branch to cover its version and point to the other branches
 10. Update ADO pipelines to handle each different branch (triggers, builds, releases)
 11. Update ADO documentation for releasing each version